 Whether your interest is in food, textiles robotics or creative designing there is something for everyone to get involved with.
 We also offer a range of catch up session to help pupils make up for lost time on their classwork.
-For older pupils we run a number of extra sessions to help support with coursework.
-For those studying Food based qualifications, extra-curricular time is supplied for you by your food teachers.
+For older pupils we run a number of extra sessions to help support with NEA’s and the food curriculum.

 Key Stage 3